posted on Mar 5, 2020

 At Legacy Service, we’d like to help you find the best underlayment product for your standing seam metal roof.
 In this section, we’re going to review each of the three main types so that you can figure out what underlayment to use for your building.
 We’ll give you an idea of the pros, cons, and average prices of each type.

-To receive a consultation from one of our professionals, please feel free to give us a call at any time at 215-798-9790.
+To schedule a roof replacement consultation with one of our professionals, please feel free to give us a call at any time at 215-798-9790.
 We’ll schedule an appointment where we can go over your options and find the one that will work best for you.

 Known by many different names (including felt paper, roofing tar paper, and asphalt-soaked felt), felt underlayment is the most commonly used type of underlayment material on steep-slope metal roofs.